Negiiiin/Negiiiin/README.md

 - 👋 Hi, I’m Negin
-- 👩‍💻 I'm will start my M.Sc. studies in computer science at York University in September 2023.
+- 👩‍💻 I will start my M.Sc. studies in computer science at York University in September 2023.
-- 👀 I’m interested in Data science, machine learning and deep learning
+- 🖥 I am interested in Data science, machine learning and deep learning
-- 🖥 I’m interested in collaborating on data science projects

 <!---
 Negiiiin/Negiiiin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.